PatelF/LightSwitch/README.md

 # LaserLight
-Embedded System Project where a laser is shined into a diode to turn an LED off
+Embedded System Project using raspberry pi where a laser is shined into a diode to turn an LED off